AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/sample-queries.md

 >
 >As the results can be extensive they are not reproduced here.

->[!NOTE]
->
->Various queries reference the variation `variation1`.
-This is not in the standard WKND package.
-It must be created for testing.
->
->If `variation1` does not exist, then the `master`variation will be returned as default.

 ### Sample Query for all Content Fragments of a certain model with the specified properties {#sample-wknd-all-model-properties}

 This sample query interrogates: